alexkrug/dev-docs/guideline.md

 <h1 align="center">Guidelines for Reading</h1>

-Similar to any other cross-chain service, the accession to Poly cross-chain ecosystem will vary from section to section depending on your specific needs.
+Like other cross-chain service, there exists a numerous ways to join the Poly cross-chain ecosystem which vary according to your needs.

-Here we presuppose four major goals and provide corresponding tutorials for you to realize your goals.
-You can either click the quick guide below directly or follow the menu in the navigation.
+Here we presuppose four major goals and offer the corresponding tutorials.
+To access the tutorials, you can either click the headings in the guide directly below or follow the menu in the navigation.

 <div align=center><img src="resources/reading_guideline.png" alt=""/></div>